AllayMC/Allay/docs/core_and_architecture/update_to_the_next_protocol_version.md

 comments: true
 ---

-TODO: need update

-This tutorial will detail the general process for completing a protocol version update in Allay.
-There may be many special cases in practice, so reliance solely on this document may not be sufficient.
+This tutorial will detail the general process Allay uses to complete a protocol version update.
+In practice, many special situations may arise, and you should not rely entirely on this document.

 ## 1. Update Extractor

-Allay relies on LeviLamina to export the massive data required from BDS.
-Therefore, before updating Allay, we need to update Allay's exporter, **DataExtractor**.
+Allay utilizes **Endstone DevTools** to export the necessary large amounts of data from BDS.
+Therefore, before updating Allay, we need to update [Endstone](https://github.com/EndstoneMC/endstone).

-Generally, the workload shouldn't be particularly large.
-There may be some functions added or removed internally in the new version of BDS, which will require manual handling.

-There are many pitfalls in **DataExtractor**, which will be detailed later.

 ## 2. Update the First Batch of Resource Files

-Resource file updates have a specific order.
-All of Allay's resource files are stored in the `Allay-Data/resources` directory.
+Resource files must be updated in a specific order.
+Allay's resource files are stored in the `Allay-Data/resources` directory.

-If not specifically stated, the default root directory is `Allay-Data/resources`.
+Unless otherwise specified, the default root directory is `Allay-Data/resources`.

 **Step one, directly update the following files:**

-- biome_definitions.nbt
+- biome_definitions.nbt (obtained from [pmmp/BedrockData](https://github.com/pmmp/BedrockData))
-- block_attributes.nbt
+- block_states.json
 - creative_items.nbt
-- entity_identifiers.nbt
+- entity_identifiers.nbt (obtained from [pmmp/BedrockData](https://github.com/pmmp/BedrockData))
+- items.json
+- materials.json
+- block_tags_custom.json (this file is manually maintained; check if any block IDs need updating)
+- item_tags_custom.json (this file is manually maintained; check if any item IDs need updating)

+**Step two, update the files under the unpacked directory**:

+Although these files will not be included in the final jar, they will be used during the code generation process:

-- item_data.nbt
+- block_tags.json
 - item_tags.json

-**Step two, update the files under the unpacked directory**:

-Although these files will not be packaged into the jar, they will be used during the code generation phase:

 - block_palette.nbt
-- block_property_types.json
+- block_property_types.json (run `BlockPropertyTypeGen` under `Allay-Data` after updating `block_palette.nbt`)
-- biome_id_and_type.json (this file rarely changes)
+- biome_id_and_type.json (this file does not change often)
-- entity_id_map.json (obtained from **pmmp/BedrockData** or manually updated, this file rarely changes)
+- entity_id_map.json (obtained from [pmmp/BedrockData](https://github.com/pmmp/BedrockData) or manually updated; this
+  file rarely changes)

 **Step three, update lang files**: